SSH – Secure Shell access to HPC systems

 If this doesn’t work, you can also manually copy the public key and add it to ~/.ssh/authorized_keys:

-Once the public key has been configured on the server, the server will allow any connecting user that owns the private key to log in.
+Once the public key has been configured on the server (for HPC portal-based accounts this process can take 2 hours for all HPC systems to get the uploaded SSH public key), the server will allow any connecting user that owns the private key to log in.
 Since your home directory is shared on all HPC systems at RRZE, it is sufficient to copy the key to only one system, e.g.

 cshpc.
 It will be automatically available on all others.